-The involvement of patients and the public is core to healthcare reform and achieving a patient led NGH.
+The involvement of patients and the public is core to healthcare reform and achieving a patientled NGH.
 As a healthcare organisation we will listen to, understand and respond to patients and public opinion, perceptions and expectations to ensure their views continue to inform ongoing improvement work.
 Involving patients and the public in planning and development of health services became a statutory duty to NHS Trusts in January 2013, (S242 of the NHS Act 2006.)
-Within the last 6 months, the Trust has appointed a Patient Experience Lead who will co-ordinate and lead our patient experience agenda.
+We have appointed a patient experience lead who will co-ordinate and lead our patient experience agenda.

+AIM:

-AIM: To co-ordinate, monitor, feedback and engage with our patients on their experiences, and work collaboratively to improve in areas where patients are voicing dissatisfaction
+To co-ordinate, monitor, feedback and engage with our patients on their experiences, and work collaboratively to improve in areas where patients are voicing dissatisfaction

-Aim Targets for achievements by end of March 2015 Integrate current patient and public involvement with patient experience Review Patient & Public Involvement activity and strategy Develop patient engagement network (PEN) Clarify roles and responsibilities for members of PEN Ensure the patient experience strategy reflects partnerships with patient and public involvement Review and revise patient experience strategy and develop patient experience and engagement strategy.
-Ratify new strategy through Patient Experience Board Improve the patient experience at ward level Ward sisters to be responsible for co-ordinating patient feedback and sharing with their staff.
-This will include: Patient story/complaints/compliment at the beginning of each ward meeting Share FFT, complaints and compliments with their ward team through ward meetings, huddles and 1:1 Review FFT scores and comments, and co-ordinate improvement plans to address areas of dissatisfaction Feedback to Patient Experience Lead work undertaken and outcomes Improve the patient experience at directorate level Engage PEN within service improvement/directorate work Develop the role of 'critical friend' with PEN to contribute to Trust Service Improvements Improve the patient experience at a trust-wide level Trust Board and senior forums to begin with patient story Corporate projects/workstreams to include PEN representative Patient experience projects to be fully supported by PEN Feedback and outcomes from patient experience activities co- ordinated and shared through patient experience lead.
-Achieve National CQUIN Work with HealthWatch, Age UK and other external agents to support the patient experience strategy Develop structured feedback from Task & Finish groups, audit engagement and project leads Continue to roll out the Friends and Family Test to outpatients and day case areas Identify an external technology solution for capturing FFT data throughout the organisation Roll out FFT in outpatients in line with CQUIN requirements
+AIM Targets for achievement by end of March 2015 Integrate current patient and public involvement with patient experience Review Patient & Public Involvement activity and strategy Develop patient engagement network (PEN) Clarify roles and responsibilities for members of PEN Ensure the patient experience strategy reflects partnerships with patient and public involvement Review and revise patient experience strategy and develop patient experience and engagement strategy.
+Ratify new strategy through patient experience board Improve the patient experience at ward level Ward sisters to be responsible for co-ordinating patient feedback and sharing with their staff.
+This will include: Patient story/complaints/compliment at the beginning of each ward meeting Share FFT, complaints and compliments with their ward team through ward meetings, huddles and 1:1 Review FFT scores and comments, and co-ordinate improvement plans to address areas of dissatisfaction Feedback to patient experience lead work undertaken and outcomes Improve the patient experience at directorate level Engage PEN within service improvement/directorate work Develop the role of 'critical friend' with PEN to contribute to trust service improvements Improve the patient experience at a trust-wide level Trust board and senior forums to begin with patient story Corporate projects/workstreams to include PEN representative Patient experience projects to be fully supported by PEN Feedback and outcomes from patient experience activities co- ordinated and shared through patient experience lead.

+AIM Targets for achievement by end of March 2015 Achieve national CQUIN (Commissioning for quality and innovation) Work with HealthWatch, Age UK and other external agents to support the patient experience strategy Develop structured feedback from task and finish groups, audit engagement and project leads Continue to roll out the Friends and Family Test (FFT) to outpatients and day case areas Identify an external technology solution for capturing FFT data throughout the organisation Roll out FFT in outpatients in line with CQUIN requirements